The layout of your resume matters just as much as its contents. In this guide, you’ll find 20+ best resume layout examples and tons of expert tips!

 - At the same time, we know how recruitment works, so all our templates are ATS-compatible.

-We went as far as possible to provide you with beautiful templates while not sabotaging your job search with unreadable graphics.
+We went as far as possible to provide you with best resume builder while not sabotaging your job search with unreadable graphics.

 Not convinced?
 Here’s a list of alternatives: